- Python Basics

 This program produces the output that looks like:

-Other two famous operations on sets are of checking issubset and issuperset.
-The table given below shows methods and its equivalent operators used to perform operations on set, supposing a and b are two sets:
+The other two famous operations on the sets are checking "issubset" and "issuperset."
+The table given below shows methods and their equivalent operators used to perform operations on sets, supposing a and b are two sets:

 Method | Operator | Method Example | Operator Example |